WANdisco/wandisco-documentation-ldm/docs/prereqs.md

 * Proficiency with intended target storage technologies, such as ADLS Gen 2, GCS, HDFS, and Amazon Simple Storage Service (S3).
 * For Amazon Web Services, this includes:
-  - Knowledge of AWS Marketplace, Amazon Elastic Compute Cloud (Amazon EC2) Console, Amazon Simple Storage Service (Amazon S3), and AWS Command Line Tool.
+  * Knowledge of AWS Marketplace, Amazon Simple Storage Service (Amazon S3), AWS Glue Data Catalog, and AWS Command Line Tool.
-  - Specifically, starting, stopping, and terminating AWS instances, understanding any storage persistence and related costs.
+  * Understanding any storage persistence and related costs.
-  - Ability to monitor and troubleshoot AWS services.
+  * Ability to monitor and troubleshoot AWS services.

 ### LiveData